pablohpsilva/vuejs-component-style-guide/README-FA.md

 ### چرا؟

-- Having the component export a clear and grouped object, makes the code easy to read and easier for developers to have a code standard.
+- Having the component export a clear and grouped object، makes the code easy to read and easier for developers to have a code standard.
-- Alphabetizing the properties, data, computed, watches, and methods makes them easy to find.
+- Alphabetizing the properties، data، computed، watches، and methods makes them easy to find.
-- Again, grouping makes the component easier to read (name; extends; props, data and computed; components; watch and methods; lifecycle methods, etc.);
+- Again، grouping makes the component easier to read (name; extends; props، data and computed; components; watch and methods; lifecycle methods، etc.);
 - Use the `name` attribute.
 Using [vue devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en) and that attribute will make your development/testing easier;
 - Use a CSS naming Methodology, like [BEM](https://medium.com/tldr-tech/bem-blocks-elements-and-modifiers-6b3b0af9e3ea#.bhnomd7gw), or [rscss](https://github.com/rstacruz/rscss) - [details?](#use-component-name-as-style-scope);
 - Use the template-script-style .vue file organization, as recomended by Evan You, Vue.js creator.

 ### با چه روشی؟

-Component structure:
+ساختار کامپوننت:

 ```html
 <template lang="html">